|

 to 140 dB.
 The area between the hearing threshold (0 to 20 dB) and the pain

-threshold (usually 120 to 140 dB) is called the person’s “Dynamic
+threshold (usually 120 to 140 dB) is called the person’s “dynamic

-Range”.
+range”.
 That is the range of loudness between threshold and pain in

 -